Shriinivas/shapekeyimport/README.md

 # Limitations
 Transform attribute in the SVG is not currently supported<br>
-Exercise caution when using this add-on in production as it's in alpha stage<br>
+Exercise caution when using this add-on in production as it's in alpha stage<br><br>
+Keep watching this space, as there will be updates to the code as and when bugs are discovered and fixed <br>
+(Perhaps, you may also want to contribute to the process :)

 # Credits
-The add-on file includes python converted <a href=https://github.com/fontello/svgpath>a2c</a> js function (Copyright (C) 2013-2015 by Vitaly Puzrin) and some portion imported from <a href=https://github.com/mathandy/svgpathtools>svgpathtools</a> (Copyright (c) 2015 Andrew Allan Port, Copyright (c) 2013-2014 Lennart Regebro)
+The add-on file includes python converted <a href=https://github.com/fontello/svgpath>a2c</a> js function (Copyright (C) 2013-2015 by Vitaly Puzrin) and some portion imported from <a href=https://github.com/mathandy/svgpathtools>svgpathtools</a> (Copyright (c) 2015 Andrew Allan Port, Copyright (c) 2013-2014 Lennart Regebro)<br>
+A few of the bezier curve related algorithms were inspired by the answers on stackoverflow; their links can be found in the code.

 # License
 <a href=https://github.com/Shriinivas/shapekeyimport/blob/master/LICENSE>MIT</a>